rezen/install-nginx-naxsi/README.md

 A work in progress!
 Still working on getting the configs down.
 Disclaimers aside, `install_naxsi.sh` does work well and has been tested significantly.
 The part that isn't quite down are the nginx configs.

+### Evaluate
+A `Vagrantfile` is included to setup an environment to play with naxsi.
+It installs nginx with naxsi and sets default configurations.

+### Examples
+There are some example vulnerable scripts to test naxsi against.

+##### Todo
+- Have a bash script to setup the examples & configure nginx for the examples

 ### Naxsi
 1. Learning mode
   * Use it to help Naxsi build better rules